GrahamZen/Soft-Body-Simulation-CUDA/README.md

 <img src="image/PD.png" width="400">

 ### Collision Detection & Handling

-This part of the process involves continuous collision detection, which can be divided into two stages: broad phase collision detection and narrow phase collision detection.
-The broad phase aims to identify potential collision pairs to reduce computation in the narrow phase.
-The narrow phase focuses on determining the actual existence of collisions in these pairs and calculating the collision time.
+CCD can be divided into two stages:
+* broad phase collision detection: aims to identify potential collision pairs to reduce computation in the narrow phase.
+*  narrow phase collision detection: focuses on determining the actual existence of collisions in these pairs and calculating the collision time.
 Once collisions are detected, they can be resolved and eliminated.

 ## Implementation